DIPlib/diplib/changelogs/diplib_next.md

   the library in Python: `dip.Error` is the new base class, raised exceptions are either `dip.ParameterError`, `dip.RunTimeError` or `dip.AssertionError`. `dip.Error` is derived from `Exception`.

+- The *CMake* option `PYTHON_EXECUTABLE` is no longer used, set `Python_EXECUTABLE` instead.
+The build script will, for the time being, copy the value of the former to the latter if the former is set but the latter isn't.

+- The *CMake* option `PYBIND11_PYTHON_VERSION` is no longer used.
+It was mentioned in the documentation, but probably never really worked.

 (See also changes to *DIPlib*.)

 ### Bug fixes